tess1o/go-ecoflow-exporter/README.md

 This project uses library https://github.com/tess1o/go-ecoflow to fetch the metrics from your Ecoflow devices via Ecoflow Rest API.
 More details about the API are on their website: https://developer-eu.ecoflow.com/

-Other known to me projects use MQTT protocol to scrap the metrics, this implementation uses Rest API.
+Other known to me projects use MQTT protocol to fetch the metrics, this implementation uses Rest API.

 ## How to get Access Token and Secret Token